liquinlab/elm-smile/docs/concepts.md

 <style scoped></style>
 ```

-This uses on the `api.onKeyDown` method to listen for the spacebar key press and
+This uses the `api.onKeyDown` method to listen for the spacebar key press and
 advance to the next step.
 You can also go to the previous step with
 `api.goPrevStep()` or jump to a specific step with `api.goToStep(pathname)`.
 We
-will talk about paths later.
+will talk about paths in a later section of the documentation.

 Now we actually need to display the word to the user.
 We can do this by updating
 the template part of the component.